Decisions and Requirements to Obtain Permanent Resident Status through the EB-5 Immigrant Investor Program

-Permanent resident status is contingent on actual residence within the U.S. If the government suspects a permanent resident does not intend to reside in the U.S., his or her status may be revoked.
-In general, permanent residents may spend time abroad as long as they are in the U.S. for at least six months per year.
+Permanent resident status is contingent on actual residence within the United States.
+If the government suspects a permanent resident does not intend to reside in the United States, his or her status may be revoked.
+Generally, permanent residents may spend time abroad as long as they are in the United States for at least six months per year.

 Submit Form I-829